juan35marin/Prueba-M3-/README.md

 ID: 1017236274

-designed for an event organizer you can manage a series of events based on the availability of venues and attendees. .
+designed for an event organizer you can manage a series of events based on the availability of venues and attendees (I had a lot of problems with javascript, sorry for the little).

 ---